linode/docs/docs/guides/uptime/monitoring/adagios-web-interface-for-nagios/index.md

 ### Navigating Adagios

 With Adagios installed and running, you now have access to the Adagios interface for your Nagios instance.
-In a web browser, navigate to the `/adagios` path on your system's public address.
+Open a web browser and navigate to the `/adagios/` path on your system's public address.

-For instance, if your public IP address is `192.0.2.0`, navigate to `http://192.0.2.0/adagios`.
-If your system has the domain name `example.com`, navigate to `http://example.com/adagios`.
+For instance, if your public IP address is `192.0.2.0`, navigate to `http://192.0.2.0/adagios/`.
+If your system has the domain name `example.com`, navigate to `http://example.com/adagios/`.

-You should be greeted with the Adagios dashboard.
+You should be greeted with the Adagios dashboard:

 [![The Adagios dashboard](adagios-dashboard_small.png)](adagios-dashboard.png)

-From here, you can leverage Adagios to dive into myriad information about your monitored hosts and services.
-You can see more details through the options on the left menu, like navigating to the **Services** page to see a list of monitored services.
+From here, use Adagios to navigate the myriad information about your monitored hosts and services.
+More details are available through the options on the left menu, such as navigating to the **Services** page to see a list of monitored services:

 [![Services listed in Adagios](adagios-services_small.png)](adagios-services.png)

-Individual items can then be selected for even more details.
+Individual items can be selected for even more details.

-You can also use the **Configuration** option from the top of the page to see options for configuring hosts, services, commands, and more within Nagios.
+Use the **Configuration** option from the top of the page to see options for configuring hosts, services, commands, and more within Nagios:

 [![Adagios page for configuring services](adagios-configure_small.png)](adagios-configure.png)

-The top menu also has an option for **Nagios**, giving you an inset window with the traditional Nagios interface should you need specific features it provides.
+The top menu also has an option for **Nagios**, providing an inset window with the traditional Nagios interface should you need specific features it provides.

 Finally, navigating to the `/adagios/rest` path opens the menu for documentation of your Adagios instance's RESTful APIs.
-There you can choose between several options of APIs exposed by the Adagios instance.
-Here, for instance, is how the **status** API may look.
+There are several options of APIs exposed by the Adagios instance.
+For example, here is how the **status** API may look:

 [![Adagios page documenting the Status REST API](adagios-rest-api_small.png)](adagios-rest-api.png)

 ## Conclusion

-Now you have Adagios running with your Nagios system and giving you a clean and easy interface.
-Be sure to start out by taking a peek into all of the menu options the Adagios interface offers.
-This should give you a thorough idea of the features Adagios offers and how you can make the most of them.
+Now you have Adagios providing a clean and easy interface for your Nagios system.
+Be sure to look into all of the menu options the Adagios interface offers.
+This should give you a thorough idea of the features Adagios offers and how to make the most of them.

-To start taking your Adagios setup even further, follow along with the Adagios user documentation linked below.
-The documentation on using the REST API features is especially helpful should you want to leverage that feature.
+To take your Adagios setup even further, follow along with the Adagios user documentation linked below.
+The documentation on using the REST API features is especially helpful should you want to leverage them.